esphome/esphome-docs/components/climate/bang_bang.rst

   - **default_target_temperature_high** (**Required**, float): The default high target temperature for the control algorithm during away mode.
-  - **hysteresis** (*Optional*, float): Defines how far the temperature may vary from the target values before an action (heating or cooling) is engaged or disengaged in away mode.
+  - **hysteresis** (*Optional*, float): Defines how far the temperature may vary from the target values before an :ref:`action <config-action>` (cooling, heating, etc.) is triggered in away mode.
 Defaults to 0.5 °C.

 .. note::